mikeonslow/elm-workshop/part1/README.md

 ## What is Elm?

-- Functional language for the browser
-- Strongly and statically typed
-- Compiles to JavaScript
-- ML style language, written in Haskell
-- Declarative syntax

 ##### From the guide...
 > Elm is a functional language that compiles to JavaScript.
 It competes with projects like React as a tool for creating websites and web apps.
 Elm has a very strong emphasis on simplicity, ease-of-use, and quality tooling.

+- Functional language for the browser
+- Compiles to JavaScript
+- HTML, CSS, JavaScript interoperability
+- Strongly and statically typed
+- Declarative syntax

 ##### Some properties that have made Elm and solid choice for the front-end development
 - A beginner friendly language with a minimal but powerful set of features